 Hi, and welcome to my website.
 My name is Pat DeYoung.
 My clients usually call me “Pat.”
-I’m a psychotherapist with an MSW in social work and a PhD in philosophy of education.
-I‘ve been working with individuals and couples in Toronto for 30 years, using what's known as "relational psychotherapy" to help them with their problems.
+I have an MSW in social work, a PhD in philosophy of education, and I am a Registered Social Worker/Psychotherapist.
+For more than 35 years, I have practiced relational psychotherapy in Toronto.

-If you want to know more about me, you can click on the About Me page.
-To check out relational psychotherapy, you can click on www.tirp.ca.
-But probably you’re on this site because you’re wondering, first of all, whether I – or psychotherapy – can help you.
-So let me start right there.
+You can learn more about me if you click on the About Me page.
+But probably you’re on this site because you’re wondering, first of all, whether I can help you.
+So let me start there.

-But if you’re depressed and feeling bad about yourself, you can be profoundly helped by an in-depth conversation in which you come to understand and respect yourself.
+But if you’re depressed and feeling bad about yourself, you can be profoundly helped by an in-depth conversation in which you come to understand and respect yourself -- yourself through the history of your lifetime, or yourself right now, or both.
+If your emotions are frightening, feeling them with someone who stays calm and connected with you can be a relief.
 If your emotions are confusing, talking about them can bring clarity.
 Talking about your stress is a first step toward making it manageable.
 If you have suffered a deep loss, you need someone to take time to talk with you and walk with you through your grief.
-If you are part of a couple or family in conflict, you’ll find that tensions ease as you create safe space for real conversation.
+Having the deep, real conversations you need to have isn't "just talking."